Meditation for January 20th

 Offend

 Living in such a diverse world makes it easy for some of us to be offended by people’s words.
-Sometimes the person doesn’t know any better about the words they use and other people are being malicious, but unless they make that clear, it is hard to tell sometimes without knowing the person.
-Some words bring up painful memories from ones past while other words attack who you think you are.
-Sometimes the words pigeonhole us too neatly and that hurts us and we want to retaliate or educate.
+Sometimes the person doesn’t know any better with the words they use, and other people are being malicious, but unless they make that clear, it is hard to tell without knowing the person.
+Some confuse the shock of offensive words with humor.
+Some words bring up painful memories from the past, while others attack who you think you are.
+Sometimes the words pigeonhole us too neatly, and that hurts us, and we want to retaliate or educate.

 If you are offended easily, grow up.
-The world was fine when no one had time to be offended because unless you were royalty or a religious leader, you were eating mud and growing sheep shit.
-If you are offended by what someone calls you, then you must not really be that person because you are being offended.
-If you are offended by someone making light of a troublesome experience you had once, let it go, someone else has gotten over it and is laughing at the same joke.
+The world was fine when no one had time to be offended because, unless you were royalty or a religious leader, you were eating mud and growing sheep shit.
+If you are offended by what someone calls you, then you have some doubts about yourself.
+Being defensive is a sign that something isn’t true.
+If you are offended by someone making light of a troublesome experience you had, let it go; someone else has gotten over it and is laughing at the same joke.

 You change nothing by fighting the whole wide world around you to take you seriously and treat you the way you want to be treated.
-If it was the right way to be, then we’d all be that kind of person.
+If it were the right way to be, then we’d all be that kind of person.
 Being strange or different is just a cry for help because you weren’t good enough to be a normal person.
+If you think the world is going to change the way they talk and view the world based on your offended self, then you don’t know how the world works.
 Grow up and get a job.

 Prayer